 Welcome!
-I am Dr. Amy Marschall, clinical psychologist licensed in South Dakota, Montana, and North Dakota.
+I am Dr. Amy Marschall, clinical psychologist licensed in South Dakota, Montana, New York, North Dakota, and Florida.

 As a therapist, I work primarily with children and adolescents and can work with adults if we are a good fit.
 As an evaluator, I can provide psychological assessments for children, teens, and adults for ADHD, autism, anxiety, mood problems, personality issues, memory difficulties, and other concerns.

 I incorporate evidence-based interventions as well as a client-centered approach to therapy that empowers YOU to be in charge of your treatment.
 My practice is trauma-informed, which means that I recognize the prevalence of trauma in the general population and take steps to create a comfortable environment that feels safe and empowering for all clients.

 All of my sessions are conducted via telemental health using HIPAA-compliant videoconferencing through Zoom.

 I believe each client is the expert on themselves.
 As a psychologist, I can offer insight into symptoms and mental health diagnoses, but no one knows you and your experience better than you.

 In addition, my psychology practice emphasizes social justice, cultural competence, and LGBTQ+ affirming care.